vdegenne/mwc-app-dialog/readme.md

 # mwc-app-dialog

-Unofficial material web components wrapper to manage a mwc-dialog in your application.
+Unofficial material web component wrapper to manage a mwc-dialog in your application.

 ## Usages